dPrep - Opening lecture

 • hand in via GitHub

-• Computer exam (60%) on campus
+• Computer exam (60%) on campus, no internet

 • mix of open (free-flowing answers) and closed questions (multiple choice)